 2. Twenty-four–hour urine collection: While urinalysis and the urine albumin-to-creatinine ratio (ACR) will demonstrate significant proteinuria, a 24-hour urine collection should be done to quantify the degree of proteinuria.

-3. Blood tests: Hypoalbuminemia and hypercholesterolemia are hallmarks of nephrotic syndrome.
+3. Blood tests: Hypoalbuminemia and hyperlipidemia are hallmarks of nephrotic syndrome.
 Other abnormalities may include increased creatinine and urea, hypocalcemia (primarily a reduction in the concentration of protein-bound nonionized calcium), vitamin D deficiency, and hypogammaglobulinemia.
 Additional investigations to assess for the cause of nephrotic syndrome should include antinuclear antibodies (ANAs), antibodies to phospholipase A2 receptors, serum and urine electrophoresis, quantitative immunoglobulins, fasting glucose, chronic hepatitis serologies, complement levels, and HIV testing.

 4. Imaging studies: Renal ultrasonography is rarely diagnostic but should be done prior to renal biopsy.